This page is kept up-to-date with information on MDHA construction projects.

 Although this project offers long-term benefits to Nashville in regards to parking and economic development, we recognize construction can be disruptive.
 Your patience and understanding are greatly appreciated.

-Click here to view the jobsite.
+Click here to view a time lapse of the construction.

 Mobile users click here.